 There are many different document features of Pep8 for Python code styling and designing.

 Pep8 is one of the tools for accurately writing Python codes with proper rules and styling for the codes.
-This documentation of rules is very important for the developers to write the code which is more readable and less complex for others.
-To note one point usually writing proper codes with proper comments and documents helps as codes are written only once but they are read many times by many people so the developers need to write the code to be readable and easy to understand the code for others.
+This documentation of rules is very important for the developers to write code that is more readable and less complex for others.
+To note one point, usually writing proper codes with proper comments and documents helps as codes are written only once, but many people read them many times, so the developers need to write the code to be readable and easy to understand code for others.
 Therefore Pep8 would help you do this.

 This is a guide to Python PEP8.
 Here we discuss the Introduction and working of python pep8 along with different examples and its code implementation. you may also have a look at the following articles to learn more –